-We often don’t find ‘value passes’ to be great deals for us because we’re slow travellers.
-We like to have a good look around, spend some down time in a local cafe or tea shop, take time out to eat and wander off on a few tangents along the way.
+We often don’t find city passes or discount passes to be great deals for us because we’re slow travellers.
+We like to have a good look around, spend some downtime in a local cafe or tea shop, take time out to eat and wander off on a few tangents along the way.
 That said we did pick up the Osaka Amazing Pass on our first visit to the city and while it might not have been “amazing” value it turned out to be pretty darn good.
 We’ll definitely pick up another one next time we’re in town as there are still plenty of Osaka attractions we want to see.

 How the Osaka Amazing Pass Works

-There are two versions of the pass, the one or two day option.
-A day counts as a calendar day not a 24 hour period so you want to pick it up as early as possible or perhaps ahead of time if you can.
-It doesn’t activate until you first use it so you can get it in advance with no problems if you’re already staying in the area.
+There are two versions of the pass, the one or two-day option.
+A day counts as a calendar day, not a 24 hour period so you want to pick it up as early as possible or perhaps ahead of time if you can.
+It doesn’t activate until you first use it so you can purchase it in advance.

-The card can be used on all the local transport but it’s likely to be the subway you use most.
-As a foreigner I find the subway the easiest to navigate, it’s fast and there are so many stops you can always get somewhere close to where you need to go.
+The card can be used on a variety of local transport but it’s likely to be the subway you use most within the city.
+As a foreigner I find the subway the easiest to navigate, it’s fast and there are so many stops you can always get one that’s close to where you need to go.

 There are around 28 attractions that are fully covered by the pass, some are seasonal and other special additions are included for a limited time.
 The ‘free’ things include Osaka Castle gardens and museum, the Umeda Sky Building, river and harbour cruises, museums, the zoo, botanical gardens, a natural onsen and more.
 There are also other attractions, shops and restaurants that are included in the pass that provide discounts or free inclusions when you show the pass.

 Not everything is open every day of the year.
 Some facilities do have maintenance periods, seasonal hours and other reasons why they may be closed on a particular day.
-You will get information on any closures when you buy your ticket and you can also check on the Osaka Amazing Pass website in the days leading up to your visit.
+You will get information on any closures when you buy your ticket or redeem your voucher and you can also check on the Osaka Amazing Pass website in the days leading up to your visit.

-Something to remember is to take cash with you to purchase the tickets as credit cards aren’t accepted.
-In Japan you regularly can’t use credit cards so we quickly got used to carrying more cash than we do at home.
+Something to remember if you are buying the pass in Osaka is to take cash with you to purchase the tickets as credit cards weren’t accepted.
+Although it is slowly changing, in Japan you regularly can’t use credit cards as we do in western countries so we quickly got used to carrying more cash than we do at home.
 Japan is a safe place even in the large cities so we were quite comfortable with that although the usual precautions are sensible and most hotels will offer a room safe for your use.
-In addition to being convenient there are usually some savings on fees when you get a larger amount out of an ATM machine in one transactions rather than multiple on a foreign card.
+It’s easy to get cash out of money machines with English prompts at Post Offices or 7-Eleven stores.
+We also found that in addition to being convenient, there are usually some savings on fees when you get a larger amount out of an ATM machine in one transaction rather than making multiple withdrawals on a foreign card.

 As I mentioned we are slow travellers so you might fit more into your day than we did.
 Our starting and ending point was the Umeda subway station adjacent to our hotel.